10 Punching Bag Alternatives & 3 Substitute Exercises (Homemade Tips)

 10. Shadowboxing (With or Without Wrist Weights)

-Crucial for building the foundation of boxing and typically used as an exercise that precedes more vigorous workouts, shadowboxing is done without equipment —usually in front of a mirror to observe form — by throwing punches against the air as if there is an actual opponent.7 Shadowboxing is one of the most critical punching bag alternatives for boxers since it’s also part of the warm-up routine to loosen up and helps advance performance faster by practicing all types of punches and combos.
+Crucial for building the foundation of boxing and typically used as an exercise that precedes more vigorous workouts, shadowboxing is done without equipment —usually in front of a mirror to observe form — by throwing punches against the air as if there is an actual opponent.16 Shadowboxing is one of the most critical punching bag replacement for boxers since it’s also part of the warm-up routine to loosen up and helps advance performance faster by practicing all types of punches and combos.

 A man in a black shirt and yellow boxing bandages wrapped over both hands is shown shadowboxing in a smoke-filled gym with another man boxing in the background.

-Photo by Pavel Danilyuk on Pexels20
+Photo by Pavel Danilyuk on Pexels17

 Benefits